 - Meanwhile, juice enough for 1 ½ cups lemon juice (about 6 lemons).
 Stir the lemon juice into the milk mixture, then place it in the refrigerator to chill for at least 3 hours.

 - After the mixture is chilled, churn it in an ice cream maker.
 Serve immediately for soft serve consistency, or freeze for another 2 hours for a firmer consistency.
-(Freezing overnight makes the gelato become rock-hard; however, this occurs, you can bring it back to the soft serve texture by running it through a food processor.)
+(Freezing overnight makes the gelato become rock-hard; if this occurs, you can bring it back to the soft serve texture by running it through a food processor.)